 - You paid off your student or car loan.
 While an awesome thing for you, it can change your credit mix, which can affect your scores.

 - You recently applied for a new loan or credit card.
 Your scores may dips temporarily, but can recover if you are responsible with your credit.

 Credit Karma doesn’t calculate your scores — we get them directly from TransUnion and Equifax we aren’t able to tell you specifically why your scores changed.
 But one of these credit factors can help you learn more about what may have caused the drop.

 To help you stay on top of changes to your credit, Credit Karma offers free credit monitoring of your TransUnion and Equifax credit reports.
 If we notice important changes on your TransUnion or Equifax credit reports, we'll send you an alert so you can check for suspicious activity.
 Check your communications settings to make sure you’re enrolled in this service.

-It can feel discouraging to watch your credit score drop unexpectedly, and if you’re really struggling financially right now, you’re definitely not alone.
+It can feel discouraging to watch your credit score drop unexpectedly.
+If you’re really struggling financially right now, you’re not alone.
 Here’s an article with some practical information about what you can do if you find yourself struggling financially.